muhreeyaa/rock-paper-scissors-exercise/README.md

 # rock-paper-scissors-exercise

-## First, setup a new rep on Github titlesd "Rock Paper Scisscor Exercise"
+## First, setup a new rep on Github titled "Rock Paper Scisscor Exercise"
 ### Once you've cloned the file to your desktop, setup at "game.py" file within VS code and enter the below code
     ### this is the "game.py" file...
     print("Rock, Paper, Scissors, Shoot!")